Postmark Delivers Email. MultiMail Proves Who Sent It.

 How MultiMail solves this

-MultiMail uses Postmark as its delivery backbone — so you get the same deliverability you would get from Postmark directly.
-On top of that, MultiMail adds the layer that AI-sent email requires: ECDSA-signed X-MultiMail-Agent headers that prove which agent sent each message, five graduated oversight modes so humans can approve sends before they happen, pre-send domain intelligence that flags risky recipients before SMTP handoff, and EU AI Act Article 50 disclosure headers out of the box.
-Migrating from Postmark is straightforward: replace your Postmark API calls with MultiMail's send_email endpoint, set your oversight mode, and configure a mailbox.
+MultiMail runs on a high-deliverability delivery backbone with DKIM/SPF alignment — so your transactional and outreach mail lands as reliably as you expect.
+On top of that, MultiMail adds the layer that AI-sent email requires: an ECDSA-signed X-MultiMail-Identity claim that proves which agent sent each message, five graduated oversight modes so humans can approve sends before they happen, pre-send domain intelligence that blocks risky recipients before SMTP handoff, and an X-AI-Generated disclosure on every agent-originated message out of the box.
+Migrating from Postmark is straightforward: replace your Postmark API calls with MultiMail's send route (POST /v1/mailboxes/{mailbox_id}/send), set your oversight mode, and configure a mailbox.
 Your deliverability stays the same.
 Your accountability improves.

 1